 - RNG Tests When a new set of random bytes is created, it is compared to the previous set created.
-If the two sets match, then the test fails. - DSA Pairwise Consistency Tests
+If the two sets match, then the test fails.
+This test is performed for both the approved FIPS 186-2 PRNG and the non-deterministic hardware RNG. - DSA Pairwise Consistency Tests